Body Program: Unlock your healthiest body yet. Start now

 How much weight can you lose on Mounjaro?

-Clinical studies have demonstrated that Mounjaro is a standout weight loss solution.
-One study showed that more than half of the participants who took the highest dose of Mounjaro lost over 20% of their body weight.
+Weight loss with Mounjaro is significant: the active ingredient in the drug, tirzepatide, seems to be the most effective drug in its class on the market for weight loss––more effective than Ozempic or Wegovy.
+Clinical studies showed that more than half of the participants who took the highest dose of Mounjaro lost over 20% of their body weight.
 The only other weight loss intervention that offers such dramatic results is bariatric surgery

 Like any medication, results vary from person to person and are dose-dependent.
 Your healthcare provider will start you on a lower dose and likely slowly increase the amount of medication you get each week in order to minimize side effects, and this approach can change how quickly you lose weight.